Find Your Firsts

-Jazmene and Peyton kayaked in Corolla with Coastal Explorations, an outdoor touring company that offers everything from guided boat tours, to wild horse adventures, to kayak and paddleboard rentals.
+Jazmene and Peyton kayaked in Corolla with Coastal Explorations, an outdoor touring company that offers everything from guided boat tours to kayak and paddleboard rentals.

 Guided kayak tours like the one Jazmene and Peyton did are especially great for kids and animal lovers; the experience often includes local wildlife sightings like crabs, birds, fish and more.

 9 Currituck Beach Light StationCorollaSee on map

 Jazmene had only ever seen a lighthouse in a book.
 At Currituck Beach Light Station, she and Peyton got to explore one that began operation in 1875 and is still active today.
 Visitors are welcome to climb to the top from mid-March through November.

 Find Out More